-We have reviewed the Constitution to reflect legislative changes particularly in relation to notice of decisions by the Executive and changes in the standards regime.
+We have reviewed the Constitution to reflect legislative changes particularly in relation to procurement.
 We have also updated the Scheme of Delegation for the Council and Executive responsibilities to reflect various legislative and organisational changes.
 All Managers have been asked to document authorisations under the scheme to provide a clear description of decision making responsibilities.